bchurchill/bahai-quotes/README.md

 Some principles of this project are:

 * **Low developer barrier-to-entry**.
 It should be easy for *anyone* to add quotes to the project, for example.
 * **Minimal Dependencies**.
-We really want this to be easy to use folks!
+For now, the only language is Ruby.
 * **Incremental growth**.
 This project is very small at the moment.
 It will grow only as there is need to do so.
 * **Common quote format**.
 To reduce redundancy, all the quotes in the "database" should be in the same format.

 ## Codebase

-* The main quotes "database" is the /quotes/quotes.json.
-This is the file to update!!
+* The main quotes "database" is /source.json.  *This is the file to update!!*
 * Quotes in different formats (yaml, xml, etc.) will also go in /quotes, and these will be generated automaticaly.
 * Each library gets its own folder in /lib.
 Each library should have its own README.md file in its folder with all the details on how to use it.
 * Anything common to all the libraries will go in /shared.

-There's a script, /shared/generate.py, which takes the quotes.json file and translates it into the several available formats.
+There's a script, /shared/generate.py, which takes the shared.json file and translates it into the several available formats.
 It also does sanity checking and sorting on the quotes.json file.
 It should always be run as a post-commit hook when committing so that the best-available quotes files are in the repository at all times.

 ## Ideas for the future